rm-code/pz-keyinjector/README.md

 ![poster](https://raw.githubusercontent.com/rm-code/pz-keyinjector/develop/poster.png)

-## How To Use
+## Usage Instructions

-To add custom keys for your own mod you will need to modify the constants _CUSTOM_SECTION_ and _CUSTOM_KEYS_ in [_KeyInjector.lua_](https://raw.githubusercontent.com/rm-code/pz-keyinjector/develop/media/lua/client/KeyInjector.lua)
+To add custom keys for your own mod you will need to modify the constants _CUSTOM_SECTION_ and _CUSTOM_KEYS_ in [_KeyInjector.lua_](https://raw.githubusercontent.com/rm-code/pz-keyinjector/develop/media/lua/client/KeyInjector.lua):

 ```
 -- The custom section which will be used as a separator in the options.